Z11mm/sca-project-c2-app-api/README.md

 * Database deployment
     * Setup Postgres on Cloud SQL instance.
-    * Use Cloud SQL Auth Proxy for secure access to Cloud SQL instance without the need for authorized networks or
-for configuring SSL.
+    * Use Cloud SQL Auth Proxy for secure access to Cloud SQL instance without the need for authorized networks or  for configuring SSL.
     * Setup Cloud SQL Auth Proxy as a 'sidecar', to run as a container within the pod running the API container.
+Mount service account secret as a volume on Cloud SQL Auth Proxy container.

 ## Infrastructure Provisioning